ABOUT

 They Come Then, The Birds—Amanda Coogan

 Rua Red, South Dublin Arts Centre, is a multi-disciplinary contemporary art space in the heart of Tallaght.
-Facilities include two galleries, an eighty seat performance space, nine artist studios, three fully equipped music rehearsal spaces, two workshop spaces; a large dance studio, ten incubation spaces for creative organisations, a recording studio, and a warm and welcoming cafe.
+Facilities include two galleries, an seventy seat performance space, nine artist studios, three fully equipped music rehearsal spaces, two workshop spaces; a large dance studio, ten incubation spaces for creative organisations, a recording studio, and a warm and welcoming cafe.

 Rua Red’s core mission is to develop, and provide for, the creative, production, and delivery of arts and cultural activity in South Dublin County; to deliver relevant arts programmes that challenge and engage audiences at local, national, and international levels; to create access to, and advancement of, educational opportunities, while supporting artists at every stage of their career; to provide a challenging artistic programme of international excellence to new and existing audiences in South Dublin County.